shaddi/HideHNComments/README.md

 HideHNComments
 ==============

-Comments on Hacker News are awful.
-Seriously, it's a fucking cesspool.

-Sometimes there are interesting stories though.
-This is a Chrome extension to just hide everything that has to do with comments on the site.
-It makes it better.
+Comments on Hacker News can be pretty distracting, and sometimes just plain vitriolic.
+This is a Chrome extension to hide everything that has to do with comments on the site.
+Hopefully it will help you focus on content and not get wrapped up in Internet debates.

 Installation
 ------------